DarvidTorres/mydocs/Bash/Bash commands.md

-Command Structure:
+Command structure:

 ```bash
 <command> -<options> <arguments>
 ```

 - arguments: operands of command
-	- Do something with arguments
+	- Command does something with arguments
 - options: affect the behavior
 	- Change the default 'doing' with arguments